nordiCode/nordiCode/README.md

-- 👋 Hi, I’m @nordiCode
+- 👋 Hi, I’m @nordiCode a python developer
 - 👀 I’m interested in Haskell and functional programming
 - 🌱 I’m currently learning Haskell
 - 💞️ I’m looking to collaborate on unsure